crawlmacos/GUIrilla/README.md

 ### 🕔 4.
 Maximal duration of parsing

-The -q argument controls the maximal duration of time used by GUIrilla crawler for parsing.
+The `-q` argument controls the maximal duration of time used by GUIrilla crawler for parsing.
-It should be specified in minutes and is an upper boundary for processing a single application.
+It should be specified in minutes and is an upper bound on the time for processing a single application.
+By default, it is set to 120 minutes.

 ---